 - A post at Smart Bitches, Trashy Books also touched on#YesAllWomen and fan conventions.
 "It took me me a while to see how BayCon, Smart Bitches, and other places, real and virtual, where we share our passions and our stories, intersect with #yesallwomen.
 They are, in essence, the same thing - flawed, messy spaces in which people struggle to find community, hope, and liberation.
 They are places in which we gather for support.
 They are places in which we gather to have our stories heard, and they are places where we struggle to understand our history and create a vision of the future."

-What fandom dos and don'ts have you come across?
-Write about it on Fanlore!
+What fandom debates have you heard about?
+Create some entries for them on Fanlore!
 Contributions are welcome from all fans.

 We want your suggestions!
 If you know of an essay, video, article, podcast, or link you think we should know about, comment on the most recent OTW Fannews post.
 Links are welcome in all languages!
 Submitting a link doesn't guarantee that it will be included in a Fannews post, and inclusion of a link doesn't mean that it is endorsed by the OTW.